-- Pipe work length should be kept to a minimum and the route as vertical as possible. - ▶ When required, use only weather proof insulation.
+- When the position of the boiler prevents internal routing, we recommend installing a CondenseSure siphon to significantly reduce the risk of freezing. - ► Pipe work length should be kept to a minimum and the route as vertical as possible. - Weather proof insulation must be used, if not using a CondenseSure siphon.